-The first question that arises in the mind of every thoughtful person (when the great change called death is passed by a beloved husband, wife, parent, child or some other loved one), is, "what is his or her condition now, and where is he or she?"
+The first question that arises in the mind

+of every thoughtful person (when the great change called death is passed by a beloved husband, wife, parent, child or some other loved one), is, "what is his or her condition now, and where is he or she?"

 To this inquiry there would be no response, if there was an impenetrable wall separating the spiritual from the material plane of life.
-Thanks to Spiritualism, the impenetrable wall that old theology has assumed to exist (when they say of the loved one "he has gone to that bourn from whence no traveler seturns"), is demonstrated to be but a thin gossamer vell that is hourly being rent asunder, revealing the grand truth that myriads, aye, all of the loved ones that ever lived, hot withstanding they have passed the so-called "dark valley and shadow of death," yet, though unseen, walk the earth and the spheres of Spirit-life as natural and real as when clothed upon with mortal bodies; nevertheless the stoic exclaims, "Well, ing hell torments.
-This fear of hell torments and the chief of the damned-His Satanic Majesty, who, it is said once was an "angel of light," is the potent means used to filch money from every Catholic devotee from week to week-year in and year out; from century to century, under every conceivable pretext.
+Thanks to Spiritualism, the impenetrable wall that old theology has assumed to exist (when they say of the loved one "he has gone to that bourn from whence no traveler seturns"), is demonstrated to be but a thin gossamer veil that is hourly being rent asunder, revealing the grand truth that myriads, aye, all of the loved ones that ever lived, hot withstanding they have passed the so-called "dark valley and shadow of death," yet, though unseen, walk the earth and the spheres of Spirit-life as natural and real as when clothed upon with mortal bodies; nevertheless the stoic exclaims, " Well, what of it?"

-Untold millions have been filched from he hard earnings of the poor, through rear that if not bestowed in accordance with the demands of the priesthood, the loved ones who had already passed the portals of death, would be eternally lost, and that they too would subject their own souls to never-end-
+Untold millions have been filched from the hard earnings of the poor, through fear that if not bestowed in accordance with the demands of the priesthood, the loved ones who had already passed the portals of death, would be eternally lost, and that they too would subject their own souls to never-ending hell torments.